officialsanjay1407-ai/Power-BI---Data-Modeling-Project/README.md

 **Power BI | Power Query | DAX | Data Modeling | Data Cleaning | Data Transformation | Fact & Dimension Modeling | Galaxy Schema | Data Relationships | Row-Level Security | Business Intelligence**

+---

+## Disclaimer

+This project was completed as part of my hands-on learning and portfolio development in Microsoft Power BI.
+The project was used to develop practical understanding of data preparation, data modeling, DAX, and Power BI security concepts.